ietf-wg-httpapi/mediatypes/draft-polli-rest-api-mediatypes.md

 # Introduction

-OpenAPI [oas] version 3 and above is a consolidated standard for describing
+OpenAPI Specification [oas] version 3 and above is a consolidated standard for describing
 HTTP APIs using the JSON {{!JSON=RFC8259}} and yaml [yaml] data format.

-To increase interoperability when processing API specifications and leverage content negotiation mechanisms when exchanging OpenAPI resources this specification register the following media-types:
+To increase interoperability when processing API specifications and leverage content negotiation mechanisms when exchanging OpenAPI Specification resources this specification register the following media-types:
 `text/yaml`,
 `application/yaml`,
 `application/openapi+json`
 and `application/openapi+yaml`.

-The

 ## Notational Conventions